svtvnw/is-labs/tasks.md

 some MIN_SELL_PRICE; buyer wants to buy at minimum possible price and won't buy if price is above some MAX_BUY_PRICE.
 So, those agents communicate with each other trying to either agree on the price or conclude that the deal can't be performed.

+Example 2:

+You have several agents that need to from a group.
+In order to do that agents have to select a leader within a group.
+So, they communicate with each other to somehow select a leader.